Helen Griffin

-Helen Griffin (1958 – 29 June 2018) was a Welsh actress, playwright and screenwriter.
-Born in Swansea, Wales, she appeared regularly in Welsh theatre and television and wrote and starred in the 2005 film Little White Lies.
+Helen Griffin (1958 – 29 June 2018) was a British actress, playwright and screenwriter from Swansea, Wales.
+She appeared regularly in theatre and television and wrote and starred in the 2005 film Little White Lies.
 She also appeared in the 2006 Doctor Who episodes "Rise of the Cybermen" and "The Age of Steel".

 Griffin studied at nursing college with comedian Jo Brand and worked as a psychiatric nurse until 1986, when she became an actress.
 She lived in Swansea.

 Acting

 Griffin appeared in many plays, television programmes and films both in Wales and throughout the United Kingdom.
 On television, she acted in the cult comedy Satellite City, Wycliffe, Life Force, Holby City, Doctor Who, Gavin & Stacey, Coronation Street, and Getting On.
 Griffin's film work includes Twin Town, Solomon a Gaenor, Human Traffic, The Machine, and Under Milk Wood.

 In 2003, Griffin performed a one-woman show, Caitlin, based on the life of Caitlin Macnamara, wife of Dylan Thomas; the Western Mail praised her "finely-honed and perceptive performance".
 She reprised the show in 2014 to mark the centenary of Dylan Thomas's birth.

 In 2005, Griffin played Karen in Little White Lies, which she also wrote.
 Her performance won the Best Actress prize in the 2005 BAFTA Cymru awards, defeating expected favourite Billie Piper (who had been nominated for her role as Rose Tyler in Doctor Who).
 Griffin herself first became associated with Doctor Who by frequently being used as a stand-in for unavailable actors during read-throughs for other episodes.
 This led to her casting in the episodes "Rise of the Cybermen" and "The Age of Steel", during production of which she continued to impress the production team to the degree that the script was rewritten so that her character survived for longer than originally planned.
 In the final episode of the second series of Gavin & Stacey, Griffin appeared as Rita the toll woman.
 She also appeared as a social worker in Coronation Street for 5 episodes and has appeared in all three series of award-winning comedy Getting On.
 In 2016, she starred in its spin-off series, Going Forward, this time playing a different character.

-In 2012, she starred in her co-written one-woman play Who's Afraid of Rachel Roberts in a touring production for the Torch Theatre Company.
+In 2012, she starred in her co-written one-woman play Who's Afraid of Rachel Roberts with Dave Ainsworth in a touring production for the Torch Theatre Company.
 The show is about the life of the Welsh actress Rachel Roberts, best remembered for her role in the film This Sporting Life (1963).
 It was performed at the Edinburgh Festival in 2013.